 There are unique challenges we face in Oklahoma education because of important differences in our laws.
 In other words, national policy discussions sometimes get heated up about issues that just do not exist here.
 This is one of those issues.
 We have negotiated contracts here, but not the power to strike nor any real leverage with the school board.

-(A similar disclaimer will appear in future blog posts about other issues that separate us from the national debate.)
+(A similar disclaimer will appear in any future blog posts about numerous other issues that separate us from the national debate.)

 Please read on to find out why teachers and school boards would bother to negotiate if the school board holds all the power.